-- 1. In the Main screen, press F1 !!! to display the Main configuration menu. - Highlight Parameters and then press to display the Parameters menu. - Select and then press F2 to display the Bluetooth menu (shown left). - Select and then press F2 Then use the up and down buttons to turn Activation to ON. - 5.
-Press F2 to save the setting.
+- In the Main screen, press F1 III to display the Main configuration menu. - Highlight Parameters and then press F2 to display the Parameters menu. - Select and then press F2 to display the Bluetooth menu (shown to the left). - Select is and then press F2 .
+Then use the up and down buttons to turn Activation to On. - Press F2 V to save the setting.
 The Bluetooth icon appears in the status bar at the top of the screen (see § 2.3.1.1).

-If the headset or an AEMC® Instruments Metrix Meter has been previously paired, the camera will try to automatically connect.
-If connection fails, turn the headset/meter OFF and back ON, then repeat the operation.
+If the headset or an AEMC[®] Instruments/Metrix Meter has been previously paired, the camera will try to automatically connect.
+If connection fails, turn the headset/ meter OFF and back ON, then repeat the operation.